Susan Thompson Buffett Foundation

-The Buffett Foundation is a charitable organization formed 1964 in Omaha, Nebraska, by investor and industrialist Warren Buffett as a vehicle to manage his charitable giving.
-It was renamed the Susan Thompson Buffett Foundation in honor of his wife, Susan Buffett, who died in 2004.
+The Susan Thompson Buffett Foundation is a charitable organization formed 1964 in Omaha, Nebraska, by investor and industrialist Warren Buffett as a vehicle to manage his charitable giving.
+It was known simply as the Buffett Foundation until 2004, when it was renamed in honor of Susan Buffett, who died that year.

-As of 2014, the Buffett Foundation ranked fourth among family foundations by grants paid.
+As of 2014, the Foundation ranked fourth among family foundations by grants paid.
 It invests heavily in reproductive health and family planning grants across the world, including substantial investments in abortion and contraceptives.
-According to Mother Jones, the Buffett Foundation is known for its focus on abortion access and for its "secrecy...often appearing under grant acknowledgements only as 'an anonymous donor.'"
+According to Mother Jones, the Foundation is known for its focus on abortion access and for its "secrecy...often appearing under grant acknowledgements only as 'an anonymous donor.'"

 Management

 Allen Greenberg, the executive director of the foundation, was married from 1983 to 1995 to the Buffetts' daughter, Susie, who is chair.
 The Buffett Foundation was set up in 1964 but had no director until Greenberg took the job in 1987.